ljleb/sd-mecha/README.md

 # sd-mecha

 sd-mecha is a memory-efficient general-purpose model merger.
-It can support any model architecture.
+It can merge any model architecture given appropriate configuration. (i.e. diffusion models, LLMs, Depth models, etc.)

 ## Features

 - Memory efficient model merging -- merge a very large number of models at the same time
 - Mecha recipes as a textual and interpretable format (.mecha)
+- Extension API through python:
+    - add new architectures (i.e. Stable Cascade, Stable Diffusion 3, etc.)
+    - add new model types (i.e. OFT networks, Lokr, etc.)
-- Custom merge method programming interface for experiments
+    - add new merge methods
 - Recipe variables for general recipe templates
 - Compose recipe templates to create mega recipes
 - SD1.5 and SDXL supported
 - Merge loras together and to checkpoints
-- Block-wise hyperparameters to control each block individually
+- Block-wise hyperparameters for precise control of blocks
-- Class-wise hyperparameters to control each type of layer individually
+- Class-wise hyperparameters for precise control of layer types
-- Extension API through python:
-    - add new architectures (i.e. Stable Cascade, Stable Diffusion 3, etc.)
-    - add new model types (i.e. OFT networks, Lokr, etc.)
-    - add new merge methods

 Coming soon: